 Our primary business is to originate and service high-quality Private Education Loans.
-"Private Education Loans" are education loans for students or their families that are not made, insured or guaranteed by any state or federal government.
+"Private Education Loans" are education loans for students or their families that are not made, insured, or guaranteed by any state or federal government.
 We also offer a range of deposit products insured by the Federal Deposit Insurance Corporation (the "FDIC").
-In 2020, more than 420,000 families chose us as their Private Education Loan provider, more than any other private student loan lender.
-We originated \$5.3 billion of Private Education Loans, a decrease of 5 percent from the year ended December 31, 2019, with the decrease largely due to the COVID-19 pandemic.
-As of December 31, 2020, we had \$18.4 billion of Private Education Loans held for investment, net, outstanding.
+In 2021, more than 397,000 families chose us as their Private Education Loan provider, more than any other private student loan lender.
+We originated \$5.4 billion of Private Education Loans in 2021, an increase of 2 percent from the year ended December 31, 2020.
+As of December 31, 2021, we had \$19.6 billion of Private Education Loans held for investment, net, outstanding.

-The Private Education Loans we make to students and families serve primarily to bridge the gap between the cost of higher education and the amount funded through financial aid, federal loans and student and families' resources.
+The Private Education Loans we make to students and families serve primarily to bridge the gap between the cost of higher education and the amount funded through financial aid, federal loans, and student and families' resources.
 We also extend Private Education Loans as an alternative to similar federal education loan products where we believe our rates are competitive.

 Our primary Private Education Loan product is the Smart Option Student Loan, which emphasizes in-school payment features that can produce shorter terms and reduce customers' total finance charges.
 Customers generally elect one of three Smart Option repayment types at the time of loan origination.
-The first two, Interest Only and Fixed Payment options, require monthly payments while the student is in school and during the grace period thereafter, and accounted for approximately half of the Private Education Loans the Bank originated during 2020.
+The first two, interest only and fixed payment options, require monthly payments while the student is in school and during the grace period thereafter, and accounted for approximately half of the Private Education Loans the Bank originated during 2021.
 The third repayment option is the more traditional deferred Private Education Loan product where customers are not required to make payments while the student is in school and during the grace period after separation from school.
 (The grace period for a Smart Option Student Loan generally runs for six months after the borrower separates from school, but can run for up to 36 months for a small subset of graduate loans.)
-Lower interest rates on the Interest Only and Fixed Payment options encourage customers to elect those options, which help customers reduce their total loan cost compared with the traditional deferred option loan.
+Lower interest rates on the interest only and fixed payment options encourage customers to elect those options, which help customers reduce their total loan cost compared with the traditional deferred option loan.
 Making payments while in school helps customers become accustomed to making on-time regular loan payments.
-We offer both variable-rate and fixed-rate loans.
+We offer both variable-rate loans.